sahilmind/image_cropping/README.md

 # image_cropping

 This plugin for Android and iOS supports cropping images.
-It Allow inclusion of background, Rotation of image, Change ratio of selection in easy and painless.
+It Allow inclusion of background, Rotation of image, Change ratio of selection as per your requirment.

 ### Allow inclusion of background.
 ![Image Plugin](https://github.com/Mindinventory/image_cropping/blob/master/assets/image_plugin_1.gif)